 John Collier, Thomas Henry Huxley-Seated (1885).
 Huxley was Collier’s father-in-law.

 This is not to say that Collier recommended everything that is common in today’s Sight-Size ateliers.
-He was not a fan of the block-in.
-However, as you can see at the end of this post on StudioRousar.com, artists contemporary to Collier were in favor of it.
+He was not a fan of the block-in even though some of his contemporaries were.

 Collier’s take was this: